enceladus-rex/webauthn-rp/docs/source/getting-started/server-configuration.rst

 .. literalinclude:: ../../../webauthn_rp/registrars.py
    :pyobject: CredentialsRegistrar

-Focusing on the get functions, you'll first notice that the registrar will need to be able to retrieve the stored challenge that was originally sent out with a `CredentialCreationOptions` object.
-You might realize that there could be multiple challenges for a given user and Relying Pary, and since that is the case, you can pass in additional identifying information using the `kwargs` parameter.
-This was not part of the specification and so how you do this is an implementation decision.

-The same applies for the `CredentialRequestOptions` which also has a challenge that needs to be retrieved from the registrar.
-Additionally, you'll need to be able to retrieve a number of fields related to a particular credential.
+Focusing on the get functions, you'll first notice that you'll need to be able to retrieve a number of fields related to a particular credential.

 .. note::